-Mr. Urban Dagonet begins speaking with his other neighbor, Mrs. Van der Luyden.
+Mr. Urban Dagonet begins speaking with his other neighbor, Mrs. Van der Lyuden.
 Newland looks at Ellen one more time.

 At the end of dinner everyone stands and moves to the drawing room.

 INT.
-VAN DER LUYDEN'S DRAWING ROOM - NIGHT
+VAN DER LYUNDEN'S DRAWING ROOM - NIGHT

-The Duke leaves a very confused Mr. and Mrs. Van der Luyden and Mr. Dagonet in the dust to chat with Countess Olenska.
+The Duke leaves a very confused Mr. and Mrs. Van der Luyden and Mr. Dagonet in the dust to chat with Madame Olenska as they all had plans to chat with one of the two guests.
 Newland moves to the other end of the room to relax.

 After a while, Ellen stands and moves away from her conversation with The Duke.
-A cold wind blows through the party.
-The guests hold their collective breaths at the audacity of a younger woman with a lesser title leaving the side of the Duke.
-SLOW MOTION: Ellen's heels CLICK across the floor and stop before Newland.
-END SLOW MOTION.
+A cold wind blows through the guests as they hold their breaths at the audacity of a younger woman with a lesser title leaving the side of the Duke.
+Ellen's heels CLICK across the floor and stop before Newland.
 Newland looks up to see her approaching and smiles as she sits down beside him on the settee.

-I want you to talk to me about May.
+COUNTESS ELLEN OLENSKA I want you to talk to me about May.